lawmaster10/howcryptoworksbook/Chapter_01_Bitcoin_Fundamentals.md

 This act highlights Bitcoin's mission: to be an alternative to the traditional banking system.
 Its philosophy is rooted in the cypherpunk belief in using strong cryptography to achieve individual sovereignty over one's finances.
 To accomplish this, Bitcoin operates as a peer-to-peer electronic cash system without trusted third parties.
 Its monetary policy is predictable and enforced by code, featuring a fixed, immutable supply cap of 21 million BTC.
 This creates digital scarcity, standing in stark contrast to fiat currencies that central banks can print at will.

 But creating a decentralized alternative to traditional banking raises a fundamental challenge: how do you get thousands of computers around the world to agree on who owns what, without a central authority to settle disputes?
-This is where Bitcoin's consensus mechanism becomes crucial.

-### Consensus and Chain Selection

-When there's no central bank or clearinghouse, the network itself must agree on the true history of transactions.
-Bitcoin solves this through a robust consensus mechanism.
+### Consensus and Chain Selection Bitcoin solves this through a robust consensus mechanism.
 Bitcoin uses **Nakamoto Consensus**, which is often simplified as the "longest chain rule" but is more accurately described as the "heaviest chain rule."
 The canonical chain is the one with the most accumulated computational work invested in it, not necessarily the one with the most blocks.

-Think of finding a block as a lottery; chainwork is the total sum of "lottery tickets" (hashes) required to build the entire chain, a value calculated from the difficulty target (nBits) of each block.
-A shorter chain could have a higher cumulative difficulty, making it the valid one.
+Imagine two climbers racing to the summit on different routes.
+One takes 1,000 easy steps up a gentle trail; the other takes 600 steps up a steep face where each step is worth more points because it's harder.
+The judges don't count steps; they total points.
+That's chainwork: nodes sum per-block work (from each block's nBits) and choose the chain with the most total work—even if it has fewer blocks.
 This prevents an attacker from overwriting history with a long but easy-to-produce chain, as the sheer energy invested in the honest chain makes it prohibitively expensive to overcome.

-Imagine two climbers racing to the summit on different routes.
-One takes 1,000 easy steps up a gentle trail; the other takes 600 steps up a steep face where each step is worth more points because it’s harder.
-The judges don’t count steps; they total points.
-That’s chainwork: nodes sum per‑block work (from each block’s nBits) and choose the chain with the most total work—even if it has fewer blocks.
+**Full nodes enforce validity rules; hash rate does not.** Miners assemble blocks and add Proof-of-Work (PoW), but each node independently accepts a block only if it follows the node's rules (supply cap, signature/script validity, etc.).
+PoW provides Sybil-resistance and serves as a tie-breaker among chains that already pass validation on that node.
+Invalid blocks are rejected regardless of how much hash rate produced them.

 ### Mining and Proof-of-Work